DaveBullet1050/BatoceraHelpers/README/TOS_GRS_Switch README.md

 These instructions setup a [TOS GRS restrictor gate](https://thunderstickstudio.com/products/tos-grs-switchable-4-to-8-way-restrictor-all-in-one-kit-1) for Sanwa JLF joysticks, so that it can automatically rotate the supplied restrictor gate between 4 and 8 way orientation for each game on launch:
 <img width="358" height="410" alt="image" src="https://github.com/user-attachments/assets/ebbf296a-9fea-4ae5-9e31-60d9d3fa6cf0" />

 This will work on any Batocera version (even old ones).
 Anything from v38 and above will be good.
-This is no risk to breaking your system no any issues with future upgrades.
+There is no risk of breaking your system and no problems applying future upgrades.

 Why do I need this?
 Well, many old arcade games, eg. Pacman cannot handle diagonal movement of 8 way mode.
 So by using a square restrictor gate, and having a servo rotate it between diamond and square, we get 4 way and 8 way joystick support.
 This is what the thunderstick studio product achieves.